prioritizr/prioritizr/cran-comments.md

 * Thanks, please omit the redundant "in R".

   **Thank you for this suggestion!
 The prioritizr R package was first released on CRAN in 2016.
 Since then it has been cited in nearly 30 scientific publications (see the publication record vignette), and has a worldwide community spanning over 300 countries (based on website tracking analytics).
-Although the "in R" text in the title is redundant, we worry that changing the title at this point in time would confuse the user base and invalidate existing citations.
+Although the "in R" text in the title is redundant, we worry that changing the title at this point in time would confuse the user base and invalidate previous work that has cited this package.
 As such, we would prefer to keep the current title.**

 ## Test environments